apache/flink/docs/dev/datastream_execution_mode.md

 Given the above, in `BATCH` mode, we only need a `MAX_WATERMARK` at the end of the input associated with each key, or at the end of input if the input stream is not keyed.
-Based on this scheme, all registered timers will fire at the *end of time* and user-defined `WatermarkAssigners` or `WatermarkStrategies` are ignored.
+Based on this scheme, all registered timers will fire at the *end of time* and user-defined `WatermarkAssigners` or `WatermarkGenerators` are ignored.
+Specifying a `WatermarkStrategy` is still important, though, because its `TimestampAssigner` will still be used to assign timestamps to records.

 ### Processing Time